WITH Ranked AS (

 -- Check overlap between WeekStartDate-WeekEndDate and TaskStartDate-TaskEndDate

--- Check overlap between WeekStartDate-WeekEndDate and ResourceStartDate-ResourceEndDate
+AND-- Check overlap between WeekStartDate-WeekEndDate and ResourceStartDate-ResourceEndDate

--- Check overlap between TaskStartDate-TaskEndDate and ResourceStartDate-ResourceEndDate
+AND-- Check overlap between TaskStartDate-TaskEndDate and ResourceStartDate-ResourceEndDate

 (T.TaskStartDate <= ISNULL(PR.ResourceEndDate, '9999-12-31') AND ISNULL(T.TaskEndDate, '9999-12-31') >= PR.ResourceStartDate)